abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/baseline.md

 ```
 Make sure port 80 is open in your Azure Network Security Group (NSG).

-8. You should see the Nginx welcome page confirming a successful deployment:
+8. You should see the NGINX welcome page confirming a successful deployment:

 ![Static Website Screenshot](images/nginx-web.png)

-This verifies the basic functionality of Nginx installation before proceeding to the benchmarking.
+This verifies the basic functionality of NGINX installation before proceeding to the benchmarking.